LisbonLisboaPortugal.com

 The map below displays available accommodation across Lisbon's neighbourhoods.
 Adjust the dates to match your November travel plans to see current rates and availability:

-The primary public holiday in Lisbon during November is All Saints' Day (Dia de Todos-os-Santos) on November 1st.
-This is a national holiday in Portugal, and as such, banks, schools, and many businesses will be closed.
+The primary public holiday in Portugal during November is All Saints' Day (Dia de Todos-os-Santos) on November 1st.
+This is a national holiday, and as such, banks, schools, and many businesses will be closed.
 It is a day of solemn remembrance, where families traditionally visit cemeteries to honour their deceased loved ones, laying flowers and cleaning graves.

 This six-day programme acknowledges November's limitations while maximising opportunities for discovery.
 The flexible structure allows for weather-dependent adjustments, saving outdoor excursions for clearer days while ensuring plenty of covered alternatives.